La Merced to Lima Bus

 The route from La Merced to the city of Lima is 192 mi (310 km) of distance and the travel takes about 9 hours on the highway.
 Movil Tours is the transportation company that covers this route at low-cost rates: from s/.
 60 to s/.
 80. The buses leave at 11:00 p.m. from a terminal placed in the outskirts of the city center of La Merced, destination to the terminal of Central Lima, in Lima city.
 The weather is changeable, because it has features of sub-tropical, desert and humid climates.
 We recommend to be prepared for those variations.

-Why book La Merced to Lima bus with redBus?
+Why book a La Merced to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from La Merced to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from La Merced to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About La Merced

 It’s the capital of Chanchamayo district, province of Chanchamayo, located on the department of Junín.
 Before the Spanish conquest, the first inhabitants of La Merced were yaneshas and asháninkas.
 In 1635 the missionary Juan Jerónimo Jiménez arrived to this city and started to explore the virgin areas of the region.
 In September 24th 1869 José Manuel Pereira Palomino founded the town with the current name.